solidrock-technology/docs/docs/guide/events/settings.md

 3. **Private:** The event _is_ accessible by any member of the public so long as they have the specific website URL for the event.
 The event will not be listed on the main event listing page.
 4. **Cancelled:** The event has been cancelled and is no longer accessible for people to book in.
 Any person trying to access the event frontend will be instructed that the event has been cancelled, and they should contact the event organiser for more information.

+### Event Pass Pattern

+A regular expression pattern to match event pass codes against when assigning a pass to check their validity.
+This is an advanced setting and should only be used if you have a specific format for your event pass codes that you want to enforce.
+For example, if all your event pass codes are 6 characters long and contain only uppercase letters and numbers, you could use the following regular expression pattern: `^[A-Z0-9]{6}$`.
+This pattern ensures that only valid event pass codes are accepted when assigning passes to tickets.

 ## Contact Information

 The event contact information is specifically related to the event which may be different to the contact information for your organisation.
 The address in particular should be the location of the event.